 Upon each yearly renewal, the policy’s death benefit decreases.
 Further renewal is no longer permitted five years after the expiration of a policy’s initial term.

-Conversion can be a good option for policyholders who need lower premiums up front but want the long-term benefits that come with permanent coverage.
+Conversion can be a good option for policyholders who need lower upfront premiums but want the long-term benefits of permanent coverage.

 Life Insurance for Businesses: